List of Disney's Aladdin characters: The Peddler

-The Peddler (voiced by Robin Williams; singing voice provided by Bruce Adler) is a mysterious desert-faring merchant who appears at the beginning of the original film and in the ending of Aladdin and the King of Thieves.
+The Peddler (voiced by the late Robin Williams; singing voice provided by Bruce Adler) is a mysterious desert-faring merchant who appears at the beginning of the original film and in the ending of Aladdin and the King of Thieves.
 The Peddler scene was improvised by Williams, who was put in front of a table with props and began pitching them as products from a salesman's catalogue.
 Originally, the Peddler was intended to be the Genie, either masquerading as a human or having been turned into a human, but this was cut from the final film.
 Despite this, the directors of the film later revealed that the Peddler is still the Genie.

 The Peddler is seen at the end of Aladdin and the King of Thieves singing the epilogue as Aladdin and Jasmine pass him to see Cassim and Iago off.

 He also appears in Disney's Aladdin, selling extra lives and wishes to the player, and in the Kingdom Hearts series, where he is voiced by Corey Burton.

 In the 2019 film, the Peddler is the human form that Genie assumes after being freed from Aladdin's service.